 It’s not about fitness, profession or nationality – it is about my humanity and yours.
 I may walk alone for a whole day and so may you.
 I may meet you en route, chat a while and move on, or we may bond and stay together for the whole journey.
 We may eat together and sleep in neighbouring bunks.
 We share.
 We depend on ourselves and we depend each other - we become both community and truly ourselves, learning to listen to our bodies, take our own authority and see things with a simpler clearer perspective that promotes both resourcefulness and compassion.
 The Camino teaches us what we need to know and gives us all we need.

-There are many dedicated people around the world whose work supports the Camino and us peregrinos and peregrinas - whether intending, walking or returned.
-From the Hospitaleros in every albergue on the route , to Ivar's online community.
+There are many dedicated people around the world whose work supports the Camino and peregrinos and peregrinas - whether intending, walking or returned.
+From the Hospitaleros in every albergue on the route, to Ivar's online community.
 In England, the Confraternity of St James, based in London but with branches nationwide run by volunteers, offers information, support and fellowship.

-For all those who yearn for the Camino again, or who are considering a pilgrimage, you may like to come on a pilgrimage retreat weekend here to meet other pilgrims, reflect, question and walk.
+For all those considering a pilgrimage or thinking of pilgrimage in any way , you may like to come on a pilgrimage retreat weekend here to reflect, question and walk.

-Ensuite accommodation in twin, double or triple rooms (no literas!)
-Minimum number 7, maximum 10.
+Ensuite accommodation in twin, double or triple rooms.

 To keep costs low, each person is asked to help for half an hour a day with either washing up, clearing, laying the table or helping prepare food.